RyanBayne/TwitchPress/wp-content/plugins/twitchpress-subscriber-management/readme.txt

 == Upgrade Notice ==

-No special upgrade instructions this time.
-Just remember to backup your site files and database.
+Always backup your sites files and database before updating an advanced system of plugins like TwitchPress.

 == Changelog ==

 = 1.0.0 =
-* DEV - Released ???
+* DEV - Released March 2018

 == Version Numbers and Updating ==